-The Diary of James Woodforde, editors R L Winstanley & P Jameson, published by The Parson Woodforde Society.
+The Diary of James Woodforde, editors R.L.Winstanley, the Revd Peter Jameson & Dr Heather Edwards, published by The Parson Woodforde Society.
 Those shaded in this manner are out of print.
 For enquiries regarding the purchase of available volumes, please contact Martin Brayne.

 Index to contents of diary volumes

 Click here to download a PDF file (220KB) showing an index of references in the Diaries.

 Indexes to the Societys Journals, from 1968 to present

 We have created five indexes: Names, Places, Subjects, Authors, Book Reviews.